-For more information on the development of Region 9’s EMS, please contact the EMS Coordinator, Danielle Bogni at firstname.lastname@example.org.
+For more information on the development of our regional EMS for the Pacific Rim, please contact our EMS Coordinator, Danielle Bogni.

 The GSA Environmental Policy verbalizes the organization’s commitment to be environmentally responsible.
 The content of the environmental policy describes the organization's aspirations, evoking the degree of commitment by top management and serving as a beacon to influence the behavior and actions of all members of the organization to high achievement for environmental protection.

 Regional EMS Commitment Memo [PDF - 62.5 KB]

 Activities, Products, and Services - A catch-all phrase that was developed by Technical Committee 207 of ISO to capture all of the things at a facility or organization that can interact with the environment.

 Environment - Surroundings in which an organization operates including air, water, land, natural resources, flora, fauna, humans and their interrelation.

 Environmental Aspect - Elements of an organization’s activities, products or services that can interact with the environment.
 (The environmental aspect of an activity is that part of it that creates a possibility for an environmental impact.
 As such, it is equivalent to the concept of “hazard” in Safety, which is also defined as the mere possibility of a negative event).

 Environmental Impact - Change to the environment, whether adverse or beneficial, wholly or partially resulting from an organization’s activities, products or services.